2020 – Present: The SETS Convergence Project

 One of my largest roles for the UREx SRN was to co-lead the Governance Analysis Task Force.
 I helped to conceptualize, administer, and analyze a 9-city climate resilience survey on urban knowledge systems, anticipatory capacities, resilience framings, future visions, and preferred climate adaptation strategies.
 Our team is currently preparing several manuscripts with this data that I will be excited to share as soon as they are published; the first paper is being submitted in Summer 2020.

-I have also contributed to a UREx publication, Resilient Urban Futures, that will be published soon sharing many of the novel approaches and findings from the past 5 years of this project.
+I have also contributed to a UREx publication, Resilient Urban Futures, that will be available online soon sharing many of the novel approaches and findings from the past 5 years of this project.
 I am very grateful to have had the opportunity to be part of this project and to get to know so many amazing urban scholars and city practitioners to collaborate with, receive mentoring from, and to build long-lasting friendships with.
 This project has been the strongest influence on my academic and professional career.

 2019-2020: National Science Foundation INTERN Award: Building community and flood resilience through environmental stewardship and green infrastructure in San Juan, Puerto Rico